Daylon/sketch-ctrl/README.md

 ## Rationale

 Version control via user interface tool is a pain, to say the least.
-And while some apps offer us the promise of better futures —[InVision Sync](https://www.invisionapp.com/), [Abstract App](https://abstractapp.com) (the most promising for the time being), [Picnic](http://picnic.design/)… [Even Google Drive now let us to "manage versions"](https://support.google.com/drive/answer/2409045) of a given file (good on you if you're ever able to tell one version from the other apart from the sync date)— we're still bound to find complicated, self-contradictory file names to tell versions, major milestones or tweaks.
+And while some apps offer us the promise of better futures —[InVision Sync](https://www.invisionapp.com/), [Abstract App](https://abstractapp.com) (the most promising for the time being), [Picnic](http://picnic.design/)… [Even Google Drive now let us to "manage versions"](https://support.google.com/drive/answer/2409045) of a given file (good on you if you're ever able to tell one version from the other apart from the sync date)— we're still bound to find complicated, self-contradictory filenames to tell versions, major milestones or tweaks.

 Sketch 43 and upwards sport a new file format, [which is basically a set of JSON data files, all zipped out together](http://sketchplugins.com/d/87-new-file-format-in-sketch-43) —You said JSON?
 Yes, JSON.
 And this file format is _quite interesting_ when considered within a git repository.